 The Museum started with just four trams in 1958 with a fifth arriving in 1959.
 The Museum has collected and restored a number of trams, not just from Adelaide but from several other Australian states to show the progression of tramcar development over the years.

 The Museum opened as a static display on 22 July 1967.
 In 1972 the Salisbury Council secured a grant under a then State Government Unemployment Relief Scheme and built the 2km line to St Kilda beach.
 The Museum tramway was formally opened by the then Minister for Lands, the Hon Frank Kneebone, assisted by the Mayor of Salisbury, Mr Harry Bowey, on March 23 1974.

 Today, the Museum has 26 trams, a horse box, five trolley buses, two horse trams and a diesel bus that followed the electric trams.
 Their collection is stored in five buildings.

-Of interest is the beautiful 'Green Goddess' Garford petrol trolley bus from 1932.
+Of interest is the beautiful 'Green Goddess' Garford trolleybus from 1932 – Australia's first trolleybus.

 Admission: $10 for Adults and $7.00 for Children / Concession for unlimited tram riding on the day.